omotuno/Big-Data-Sentiment-Analysis-on-Twitter/README.md

 To use this project:

-1. Obtain the Elon Musk tweet dataset in CSV format using the Twitter API.
+1. Obtain the Black Friday tweet dataset in CSV format using the Twitter API.
 2. Load the dataset into an Amazon S3 bucket using Amazon Kinesis Data Firehose.
 3. Preprocess the dataset by cleaning the text data and transforming it into numerical features.
 4. Train a Logistic Regression model using the preprocessed data.
 5. Evaluate the accuracy of the trained model using appropriate metrics.
-6. Use the trained model to predict sentiment for new Elon Musk tweets.
+6. Use the trained model to predict sentiment for new Black Friday tweets.
 7. Write the prediction results to a personal S3 bucket for further analysis or visualization.

 ## Acknowledgment